Sri Lanka's new President Wickremesinghe to swear in Cabinet on Friday | Politics

 Wickremesinghe, 73, who was on Thursday sworn in as the country's eighth president after he won a parliamentary ballot, has called for bipartisanship to address the unprecedented economic crisis the country is facing.

-According to the sources, Leader of the House in the Sri Lankan Parliament 73-year-old Gunewardena is tipped to be the prime minister.
+The Leader of the House in the Sri Lankan Parliament 73-year-old Gunewardena will be the new prime minister.
 He was appointed as Home Minister in April by then President Gotabaya Rajapaksa.

 A stalwart of Sri Lankan politics, Gunawardena has also served as the foreign minister and education minister.